 - In Good Omens, Noble Demon Crowley's car bursts into flames, and he drives down the highway inside of it literally holding it together through sheer will.
 Of course, he is a demon.

-- In the beginning of Consider Phlebas, the main character finds himself in a ship attacked by a Culture spaceship.
-Said ship was hidden in the local sun.
+- In the beginning of Consider Phlebas, the main character finds himself in a ship attacked by a Culture spaceship, which was hidden in the local sun.
 Yep: the ship (which is sentient) willingly went inside the sun in order to surprise the enemy: one would wonder why the Idirans bother to keep fighting at this point.